 Measuring inequality

-Here we examine how interpretation can change, when we expand the analysis by using relative distribution methods in addition to time series of Gini -Coefficients.
-We therefore use the published percentiles about the distribution of taxable income from the FTA ey figures dataset.
-We prefer these measures over the calculates measures out of the published income brackets statistics, because they represent the distribution at both tails more accurate since they are based directly on the information about every single tax units.
+Here we examine how interpretation can change, when we expand the analysis by using relative distribution methods in addition to time series of Gini coefficients.
+We therefore use the published percentiles of the distribution of taxable income from the FTA key figures dataset.
+We prefer these measures over the calculated measures out of the published income brackets statistics, because they represent the distribution at both tails more accurate since they are based directly on the information about every single tax units.

-We use the reported Measures at the cost of time.
+We use the reported measures at the cost of time.
 The longest time-period we can compare out of these data reaches from 2003 to 2010.
 This includes all tax subjects (non-taxed and special cases).
-Gini changed from 0.47 to 0.50, which equals a moderate increase of inequality.
+The Gini coefficient changed from 0.47 to 0.50, which equals a moderate increase of inequality.
 The in-depth distributional analysis allows us to see, how this change translated into different shapes of the distributions.
 Instead of calculating two inequality measures for two separate time points, we apply the concept of relative distribution (Handcock and Morris, 1999) to perform an enriched trend analysis.

-To construct the relative distribution we define 2003 as the reference population Y0 and distribution of 2010 as the comparison population Y. x represents taxable income.
+To construct the relative distribution we define 2003 as the reference population Y0 and the distribution of 2010 as the comparison population Y. x represents taxable income.
 First, we calculate the two probability density functions (PDF).
 The PDF is a function fx which describes the distribution of probability over the outcome set and is defined for all possible values of x.The PDF can be characterized by its cumulative distribution function (CDF).
 The CDF can be formulated as F(x), which represents the probability that a randomly chosen value is less than or equal to x .The relative distribution of Y to Y0 is then defined as

 (1) R=F0(Y)